 Clean and repair

 It should go without saying, but a clean Loft is an absolute necessity when selling.
 If you can, hire a professional cleaning company to come in before you show your Loft, and be sure they get into all the nooks and crannies.
 In addition, make any needed repairs, such as loose doorknobs, scratched floors or cracked lighting fixtures.
-Also make sure to address any lingering odors such as cooking and pet smells.
+Also, make sure to address any lingering odors such as cooking and pet smells.
+Make your home neat and clean.

 Shed some light